“The wound is where the light enters.”

 -

-Addictions, including drugs & alcohol, sex, shopping, food, gambling, smoking, etc.
+Addictions & other self-harm activities: drugs & alcohol, sex, shopping, food, gambling, smoking, cutting, “high-risk” behaviors, etc.

 -